UC Legal - Office of the General Counsel

 The following year, Mr. Calkins retired and was succeeded by Thomas J. Cunningham, then a Judge of the Los Angeles Superior Court, who upon assuming office became the first General Counsel of The Regents.
 Mr. Cunningham retired in 1973 after having presided over the legal affairs of the University in a period marked by rapid growth and development of new campuses.
 During his tenure, the number of attorneys in the office increased from three to fifteen.
 Donald L. Reidhaar held the position of General Counsel from July 1, 1973, until his death in December 1985.
 Then-Deputy General Counsel James E. Holst became acting General Counsel, and subsequently General Counsel in June 1986.
 He served through June 2006.
 Jeffrey A. Blair, an attorney in the General Counsel’s Office, served as Acting General Counsel until the appointment of Charles Robinson, who became General Counsel in January 2007.
 Mr. Robinson had been the General Counsel of the California Independent System Operator.

-The Office of the General Counsel is now the equivalent of a medium-sized law firm providing a full range of legal services to the entire University consisting of ten campuses, five medical schools and teaching hospitals, management or co-management of three major research laboratories, and over 150,000 employees.
+UC Legal - Office of the General Counsel is now the equivalent of a medium-sized law firm providing a full range of legal services to the entire University consisting of ten campuses, five medical schools and teaching hospitals, management or co-management of three major research laboratories, and over 150,000 employees.